 A king received his Ka in his mother's womb.
-The goddess of childbirth, Mesekhenet, seems to have been responsible for this by decree of the god Geb.250 During the 18th dynasty it was the ram-headed god Khnum who sculpted the royal child and his Ka, depicted as two identical child figures on Khnum's pottery wheel.251 There the royal child is mentioned as "together with his Ka", not vice versa.252 That is, the child is the main figure, Ka is something that belongs to that child.
+The goddess of childbirth, Mesekhenet, seems to have been responsible for this by decree of the god Geb.
+During the 18th dynasty it was the ram-headed god Khnum who sculpted the royal child and his Ka, depicted as two identical child figures on Khnum's pottery wheel.
+There the royal child is mentioned as "together with his Ka", not vice versa.
+That is, the child is the main figure, Ka is something that belongs to that child.
 From my point of view, the idea behind this is that a child acquires a certain reputation before birth through the status and reputation of its parents.
-This is especially true for the royal child.253 cleaning and for desiccating a corpse for mummification.
-The latter procedure, however, was not performed at a cult site.
-Cf. Assmann 2005, 31-33; Josset 1996, 385-396.
+This is especially true for the royal child.